rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Action Pack

+There is an upgrading cookie store UpgradeSignatureToEncryptionCookieStore which helps you upgrading apps that use +CookieStore+ to the new default +EncryptedCookieStore+.
+To use this CookieStore set Myapp::Application.config.session_store :upgrade_signature_to_encryption_cookie_store, key: '_myapp_session' in your config/initializers/session_store.rb.
+You will also need to add Myapp::Application.config.secret_key_base = 'some secret' in your config/initializers/secret_token.rb, but do not remove +Myapp::Application.config.secret_token = 'some secret'+

 Rails 4.0 removed the `ActionController::Base.asset_path` option.
 Use the assets pipeline feature.

 Rails 4.0 has deprecated `ActionController::Base.page_cache_extension` option.
 Use